ktaranov/sqlserver-kit/Utilities/README.md

 ## Ssms Utility
 <a id="ssms-utility"></a>
-Download page: [Ssms Utility]<br/>
+Download page: [SSMS Utility]<br/>
 Release date: -<br/>
 Support Version: 2005/2008/2008R2/2012/2014/2016<br/>
 Author: Microsoft<br/>
 Free version: Yes<br/>
 Price: No

-The Ssms utility opens SQL Server Management Studio.
+The SSMS utility opens SQL Server Management Studio.
 If specified, Ssms also establishes a connection to a server, and opens queries, scripts, files, projects, and solutions.
 You can specify files that contain queries, projects, or solutions.
 Files that contain queries are automatically connected to a server if connection information is provided and the file type is associated with that type of server.